GuillermoFidalgo/StripTkMaps/ListRuns/README.md

 At your terminal (choose different port for your case)

-The ports are optional to specify, you may want to do this when trying to use a Jupyter notebook
+The ports are optional, you may do this when wanting to use a Jupyter notebook
 #### At lpc
 ```bash
 kinit username@FNAL.GOV